-Join Bonnie Biafore for an in-depth discussion in this video Changing the schedule to reduce costs, part of Managing Project Schedules.
+Join Bonnie Biafore for an in-depth discussion in this video Changing the schedule to reduce costs, part of Project Management Foundations: Schedules.

 If cost is more important than the schedule, there may be ways to change a …schedule to reduce a project's cost.
 Start by looking for less expensive resources. …The best case scenario is that they can get the task done in the same amount of time. …In that case, the cost goes down.
 Unfortunately, it's usually the case that …less expensive resources will take longer. …For example, there's a writer who costs $100 per hour and it will take 20 hours …to do the work.
 There's another writer that will work for …$50 an hour.
 As long a cheaper writer can do the …project in less than 40 hours, you'll save money.…